-When it comes to choosing what paint to use, you simply can’t go wrong using traditional big brand names of paint.
+When it comes to choosing what brands and what type of paint to use, you simply can’t go wrong using traditional big brand names of paint.
 Sherwin Williams, Behr, Glidden, Benjamin Moore, Valspar.
 They are all good if you follow the directions on the label, stir the paint well before using, apply in light coats, and paint when the temperature is right.
 A perfect 77 degree sunny non-humid day is best.

 Other factors that come into play when it comes to choosing which brand of paint to use for a project is cost and personal style, especially when you want a certain color, finish or sheen.
 Getting this wrong can make or break your painting project success.